cbmira01/Blogger/README.md

     - Start a web browser and point it to "localhost:8080/Home"
 - Application highlights
     - Errors and route requests are logged to the Node.js console
-    - "npm build" target can be used to rebuild the minimized Angular app after alterations
+    - If you alter the Angular app, re-minimize it with "npm run build"
     - The AngularJS library is unminimized to allow for clearer error reporting

 ## Comments are welcome!
 Send to: Calvin Miracle, cbmira01@gmail.com